Yannick Nézet-Séguin – Biography

 By the time he made his European debut in 2004 he had cut his conducting teeth with local choirs and had founded his own professional orchestra and vocal ensemble, La Chapelle de Montréal.
 In 2000 he became Artistic Director and Principal Conductor of the Orchestre Métropolitain and went on to conduct all the major ensembles in Canada.
 But it was clear that the world stage beckoned.

-There followed invitations from the Dresden Staatskapelle, Berliner Philharmoniker, Bavarian Radio Symphony Orchestra, Wiener Philharmoniker (in Salzburg, Lucerne and Vienna), Accademia Nazionale di Santa Cecilia, Royal Stockholm Philharmonic and Chamber Orchestra of Europe.
+There followed invitations from the Dresden Staatskapelle, Berliner Philharmoniker, Staatskapelle Berlin, Bavarian Radio Symphony Orchestra, Wiener Philharmoniker (in Salzburg, Lucerne and Vienna), Accademia Nazionale di Santa Cecilia, Royal Stockholm Philharmonic and Chamber Orchestra of Europe.
 He made his BBC Proms debut in 2009 with the Scottish Chamber Orchestra, returning the following year with the Rotterdam Philharmonic, where he has been Music Director since 2008, the year he also became Principal Guest Conductor of the London Philharmonic Orchestra.

 Nézet-Séguin’s inaugural concerts with the Philadelphia Orchestra got rave reviews and included his Carnegie Hall debut, conducting the Verdi Requiem.
-Alongside regular subscription and touring programmes, he will lead three Carnegie Hall concerts each season.
+Alongside regular subscription and touring programmes, he leads three Carnegie Hall concerts each season.
 When he first returned after the triumphant Verdi, Anthony Tommasini wrote in the New York Times: “The concert, following Mr Nézet-Séguin’s acclaimed Carnegie debut with the orchestra in October, was phenomenal.
 The ensemble, famous for its glowing strings and homogeneous richness, has never sounded better.”

 He made his debut at Teatro alla Scala in 2011, has also conducted at the Royal Opera House, Covent Garden and Netherlands Opera, and has a major opera series for the Festspielhaus Baden-Baden.